 Want to breed cichlids?
-Here is the Swell Guide to the five easiest cichlids for you to breed at home.
+Here is the Swell Guide to five easy to breed cichlids for your aquarium.

-Convicts are pair forming substrate spawners that lay eggs and then protect them and the resultant fry.
-A pair can be housed in a tank of 60cm in length, but the pair protect their offspring aggressively so should not be combined with any other fish when breeding.
+Convicts are pair-forming substrate spawners that lay eggs and then protect them and the resultant fry.
+A pair can be housed in a tank of 60cm in length, but the pair protect their baby fish aggressively so should not be combined with any other fish in a community tank when breeding.
 Convicts are probably the easiest of all cichlids to breed.

-Also known as Lyretail cichlids, Brichardi, or even The Princess of Burundi, Fairy cichlids come from the hard, alkaline waters of Lake Tanganyika in East Africa.
+Also known as Lyretail cichlids, Brichardi, or even The Princess of Burundi, Fairy cichlids are African cichlids and come from the hard, alkaline waters of Lake Tanganyika in East Africa.
 They stay small at 3” maximum length and although brown/grey in colour, their fin extensions, bright eyes and gill markings make them popular fish.
 They’re easy to keep and breed too.

 Fairy cichlids are pair forming egg depositors too, laying eggs in caves and then protecting their tiny fry from all comers.
 What makes them different to all other egg-laying cichlids however is the use of older siblings to also muck in and protect the fry, forming large family groups consisting of fish of all ages all working together to protect successive batches of fry.

 Fairy cichlids suit hard water tanks and ideally Lake Tanganyika biotope aquariums full of rocks.
 They can be kept in aquariums as small as 60cm in length but in 90cm tanks and over they will breed while allowing other Tanganyikan cichlids to coexist in the same tank.
 As long as there are lots of territories and hiding places.
 Watching a group of fairy cichlids all interacting and working as a family unit is a wonderful thing.

 Jewel cichlid, Hemichromis spp.